 After some work, I’m still convinced that much of the Web 3.0 buzz has always been hype, but things are changing on the Internet, and bits and pieces of Web 3.0 are appearing.
 According to Michael Tasner, in his book “Marketing in the Moment: The Practical Guide to Using Web 3.0 Marketing to Reach Your Customers First,” here are the five key components to watch:

-Mobile smart phones.
+- Mobile smart phones.
 There are billions of cell-phone users throughout the world, a number much larger than those who use PCs.
 Consumers are surfing the Web, purchasing products, and becoming instant photo journalists from their iPhone and Blackberry.
+As mobile takes a greater share of the market, test management tools will be necessary to maintain a consistent delivery to all devices.

 - Adapting to mobile, the largest and fastest-growing Web 3.0 trend.
 Marketing messages have to be adapted and directed to the smart phones, which all have web access, e-mail, video, texting, as well as voice.